joshuaingles/zestyChallenge/README.txt

 - Open a browser and go to http://localhost:{PORT NUMBER}/autocomplete?term={TERM} or use below cURL example -- Replace {PORT NUMBER} if changed in server.go and replace {TERM} with desired search term

-- Results will be displayed in the browser window and output to the server.go terminal
+- Results will be displayed in the browser window and output to the server.go terminal.

 -- cURL Example ---